lu1dgy/lu1dgy/README.md

 <h1> Hi there , my name is Alex👋 </h1>
-<p>I want to make the web world better and I am learning every day to reach this goal</p>
+<p>I want to make the web world better!
+So I am learning every day to reach this goal</p>

 <div>
 <h2>How to reach me:</h2>